RDIM Introduction The WHY - benefits of data management and sharing

 Sharing sensitive data can often be made possible with a combination of informed consent, anonymisation and controlling access to the data, as outlined in this website.
 Making anonymised data available via negotiated access can be a good option for sensitive data.
 It allows you to retain oversight e.g. you can make sure requestors are genuine researchers, that they will maintain confidentiality and security and you can discuss how they plan to use your data.
 You can also consider making some of your work public while restricting access to other data.

 Ideally, you should seek permission from the IP owners early in the research project and/or use data that is licensed for re-use.
 Sometimes it can be difficult to tell where data has come from and this "taints" the whole dataset for sharing.
 If nobody really knows who owns the data try contacting who has management over the area the dataset belongs to and have them assign an owner or give permission.
-Making the data with clear ownership available while restricting other data can be an option although in some cases this will destroy the integrity of the dataset and it's re-use value.
+Making the data with clear ownership available while restricting other data can be an option, although in some cases this will destroy the integrity of the dataset and its re-use value.

 This is valid concern, particularly when data is difficult and time-consuming to prepare, describe and/or share - and this varies across the disciplines.
 Planning and generating good documentation during the Research (Data and Information) Asset Lifecycle can help mitigate this.
 The eResearch Centre provides storage and data curation services through Research Data JCU and can assist.